spatie/enum/README.md

 MonthEnum::january()->getNumericIndex()
 ```

-Note that one drawback of this approach is that the value given in the constructor
+Note that one drawback of this approach is that the value of the enum
-`new class('february')` **must** be the same as the static method's name.
-This is something that we can improve on in the future.
+**is always** the name of the static function, there's no way of mapping it.

 ### Testing